gitter-badger/maas-analytics-android-sdk/README.md

 ```

 #### Pausing and Resuming Timed Events
-MaaSAnalytics allows you to pause and resume timed events.
+MaaS Analytics allows you to pause and resume timed events.
 If an event is in a paused state when `endTimedEvent` is called on it, then the paused timestamp will be used to calculate an event's duration.
 ```
 public void pauseGame()
 {